 Treatment will be applied by a member of the investigating team to ensure appropriate use and compliance with instructions.
 All supplies used, partly used or unused will be maintained for collection by the Study Monitor.
-Each container of product will be weighed before and after use to measure the quantity of treatment applied and a record of this maintained on the case report form.
+Each container of product will be weighed before and after use to measure the quantity of treatment applied and a record of this maintained under separate cover.
+(Appendix 2).